White poppy: History

+United Kingdom

 In 1926, a few years after the introduction of the red poppy in the UK, the idea of pacifists making their own poppies was put forward by a member of the No More War Movement (as well as the proposal that the black centre of the British Legion's red poppies should be imprinted with "No More War").
-Their intention was to remember casualties of all wars, with the added meaning of a hope for the end of all wars; the red poppy signified only the British military dead.
+Their intention was to remember casualties of all wars, with the added meaning of a hope for the end of all wars.
 However, they did not pursue the idea.
 The first white poppies were sold by the Co-operative Women's Guild in 1933.
 The Peace Pledge Union (PPU) took part in their distribution from 1936, and white poppy wreaths were laid from 1937 as a pledge to peace that war must not happen again.
 Anti-war organisations such as the Anglican Pacifist Fellowship now support the White Poppy Movement.

 Those who promote the wearing of white poppies argue that the red poppy also conveys a specific political standpoint, and point to the divisive nature of the red poppy in Northern Ireland, where it is worn mainly by unionists but boycotted by Irish republicans.

 Sales of white poppies steadily rose throughout the 2010s, often causing supporters of the PPU to become targets of abuse.
 On 1 November 2018 sales of white poppies were higher than in any previous year since white poppies were founded in 1933.
 As of 7 November 2018, 119,555 white poppies had been sold.
 The final figure was 122,385.
 The previous record was 110,000 white poppies in 2015.
 Until 2014, the record was around 80,000 in 1938.

+In 2018, St John Ambulance in England allowed its volunteers to wear white poppies for the first time.

 Those who endorse the white poppy campaign include actor Mark Rylance, poet Benjamin Zephaniah and rapper Lowkey.